MIF++ is the cross-departmental network of MIF collaborators at the University of Liverpool

 - 14 January 2022 14.00-15.00 UK time.

-- Michael White (Manchester Department of Materials).
+- Michael White (University of Manchester, UK).

 - Title.
 Digital Fingerprinting of Microstructures.